DragVideo: Interactive Drag-style Video Editing: Experiments

 \subsection{Ablation Study}

-We conduct an ablation study to investigate the efficacy of individual components of our DragVideo framework in contributing to high-quality editing results while preserving reconstruction consistency.
-Here we present the ablation of two main components in our framework designed to preserve reconstruction consistency, namely, the Sample-specific LoRA (Section~\ref{meth:lora}) and MSA (Section~\ref{meth:MSA}).
-Figure~\ref{fig:ablation} presents qualitative results, where we can see the edited area deviates substantially from the original frame without LoRA, while becoming unreasonable without MSA.
-Missing LoRA makes DragVideo unable to preserve the original style, while missing MSA allows the optimized latents to destroy intermediate features during denoising.
+In order to test the effectiveness of Sample specific LoRA and Mutual Self-Attention's effectiveness in preserving spatial consistency in \textit{DragVideo}.
+Here we present the ablation of them in Fig.\ref{fig:ablation}, where we can see the edited area deviates substantially from the original frame without LoRA while becoming unreasonable without MSA.
+Missing LoRA makes \textit{DragVideo} unable to preserve the original style while missing MSA allows the optimized latent to destroy intermediate features during denoising.